reruo321/CPP-Self-Study/CS/Assembly/README.md

 # Assembly
-Note: I will study mainly on AT&T assembly syntax for x86-64.
+Note: I will study mainly on GAS.
+(AT&T assembly syntax)